fncbook/fnc/chapter9/orthogonal.md

 Here are some key facts that are straightforward to prove.

 (theorem-orthogonal-legendre)=
-::::{proof:theorem} Properties of Legendre polynomials
+::::{prf:theorem} Properties of Legendre polynomials
 1. The degree of $P_k$ is $k$.
 2. $P_0,\ldots,P_n$ form a basis for $\mathcal{P}_n$.
 3. The Legendre polynomials are mutually orthogonal.
 More specifically, the Gram matrix is given by